JoshuaKGoldberg/create-typescript-app/README.md

 - [Node.js](https://nodejs.org)
 - [pnpm](https://pnpm.io)

-This repository comes with two scripts to set up an existing or new repository with tooling.
+This repository comes with three script forms to set up an existing or new repository with tooling.
 Use the corresponding docs page to get started:

-- [Initializing from the template](./docs/InitializationFromTemplate.md): creating a new repository with the [_Use this template_](https://github.com/JoshuaKGoldberg/template-typescript-node-package/generate) button on GitHub _(recommended)_
+- [Creating from the terminal](./docs/Creation.md): creating a new repository locally on the command-line _(recommended)_
-- [Initializing from the terminal](./docs/InitializationFromTerminal.md): creating a new repository locally on the command-line
+- [Initializing from the template](./docs/Initialization.md): creating a new repository with the [_Use this template_](https://github.com/JoshuaKGoldberg/template-typescript-node-package/generate) button on GitHub
-- [Migrating an existing repository](./docs/Migration.md): adding this template's tooling on top of an existing repository
+- [Migrating an existing repository](./docs/Migrate.md): adding this template's tooling on top of an existing repository

 ## Explainer